GRANT TYPES AND FUNDING

 The St. John Paul II Fund for Religious Education and Faith Formation supports parishes and diocesan organizations with innovative approaches to religious education and youth ministry programs.
 Since it was founded it has funded diverse formation programs typically running from September to June.

-Pastors and ministry leaders in the Diocese of Bridgeport are invited to apply for grants up to $10,000 in support of faith formation and religious education programs.
+Pastors and ministry leaders in the Diocese of Bridgeport are invited to apply for grants up to $10,000 per Parish/Program in support of faith formation and religious education programs.
 This is a competitive process and we look to fund strong, new approaches.

 Application Window: Wednesday, February 15 to Friday, March 31